 \begin{definition} Let $S$ be an affine $R$-scheme, and $a\in \A(S)$ be an $S$-valued point of the Hitchin base.
 The cameral cover $\Cc_a$ is defined to be the finite $W$-equivariant morphism $\Cc_a \to X \times_R S$ which belongs to a cartesian diagram

 We denote the universal cameral cover by $\Cc \to X \times_R \A$. \end{definition}

 We recall in Subsection \ref{sub:prym} how cameral covers can be used to understand a natural family of Picard $\A$-stacks, the so-called abstract Prym, acting on the Hitchin system.
-Using work of Donagi--Gaitsgory (\cite{MR1903115}), these strict Picard stacks turn out to be moduli stacks of $T$-torsor on $\Cc$ with certain extra structure.
+Using work of Donagi--Gaitsgory (\cite{MR1903115}), these strict Picard stacks turn out to be moduli stacks of $T$-torsors on $\Cc$ equipped with a certain extra structure.
 We recall this picture in Definition \ref{defi:donagi-gaitsgory}.